schemaanalyst/schemaanalyst/README.md

 ###### Databases <a name="databases"></a>

 HSQLDB and SQLite require no additional configuration for use with SchemaAnalyst.
-If using PostgreSQL, then note that the `database.properties` file is preconfigured to connect to a PostgreSQL database using the default credentials.
+If you are using PostgreSQL, then please note that the `database.properties` file is preconfigured to connect to a PostgreSQL database using the default credentials.
 In addition, you must give this user full privileges over the `postgres` database.

 ### Compiling <a name="compiling"></a>

 The SchemaAnalyst tool is built using [Gradle](http://gradle.org/).
-Please follow these steps to compile the system using a provided Gradle wrapper:
+Please follow these steps to compile the system using the provided Gradle wrapper:

 1. Open a terminal and navigate to the default `schemaanalyst` directory.